-Other assets mainly include the prepaid content fees and rental deposits.
-The Company amortizes content fees over the term of the contracts.
-During the three month period ended December 31, 2007, the estimated remaining economic lives for certain other assets were shortened as a result of latest events and circumstances.
-Accordingly, net income and earnings per share were reduced by \$1.3 million and \$0.04, respectively.
+Other assets mainly include the prepaid content fees, prepaid license fees and rental deposits.
+The Company amortizes content fees and license fees over the term of the contracts.
+During the year ended December 31, 2007, the estimated remaining economic lives for certain other assets were shortened as a result of certain events.
+Accordingly, net income and earnings per share for 2007 were reduced by \$1.3 million and \$0.04, respectively.
+There was no impact of those events on net income or earnings per share for the year ended December 31, 2008.